fidelity/textwiser/README.md

 If you use TextWiser in a publication, please cite it as:

-[D. Kilitcioglu and S. Kadioglu, "Representing the Unification of Text Featurization using a Context-Free Grammar"] (https://aaai.org/Conferences/AAAI-21/), in 2021 AAAI 35th Association for the Advancement of Artificial Intelligence, AAAI/IAAI, 2021.
+[D. Kilitcioglu and S. Kadioglu, "Representing the Unification of Text Featurization using a Context-Free Grammar"](https://aaai.org/Conferences/AAAI-21/), in 2021 AAAI 35th Association for the Advancement of Artificial Intelligence, AAAI/IAAI, 2021.

 ```bibtex